YohananDiamond/public-files/code/README.md

 # Code Files

 Here are some code files that I want to upload, but they are too complex to be into only gist and too small to have their own repos.<br>
 Quality is not assured in any way.
-This, in most cases, can be called a "junk folder".
+This could be also called a "junk folder".

 | File / Folder | Description |
 | :-----------: | ----------- |